madetech/academy/README.md

 Welcome to the Made Tech Academy.

 Below you'll find a high-level overview of your itinerary for the next twelve weeks.
-By the end of the programme, you should have a strong understanding of our software delivery practices and you should be ready to join a delivery pair as an engineer in training.
+By the end of the programme, you should have a strong understanding of modern software delivery practices and you should be ready to join a Made Tech delivery pair as an engineer in training.

 ##Objectives:

-Our expectation is that by the time you've completed our twelve week programme, you'll have:
+By the time you've completed our twelve week programme, you'll have:

-* Developed a strong grounding in the topics required for you to become a modern software engineer.
+* Developed a strong grounding in the topics required to become a modern software engineer.
 * Have shipped a moderately complex application using the methods we've taught you.
-* Have contributed code improvements to customer applications.
+* Have contributed code improvements to live customer applications.
 * Are comfortable taking part in retrospectives and showcases.
-*

 ##Learning Programme: